 Focusing the Optima isn’t automatic, but it is easy enough – twist the ring around the lens to the close-up (5-7½ feet), group (7½-15 feet), or landscape (15+ feet) symbol.
 Next, bring the camera to the eye and frame the shot.
 But then operation becomes cumbersome, as you have to press and hold down the giant “magic button” (as Agfa called it) on the camera’s front.
 It takes some effort and it has a long travel.
 Then you look top center in the viewfinder.
 If a green dot appears, there’s enough light for a good exposure.
 A red dot means there isn’t enough light.
 The Optima surprised me by how readily its green dot lit, even inside without flash.
 Then you press the shutter button on the Optima’s top plate, and finally you release the magic button.
 Winding the film is easy – a single flick of the lever around back.

 You paid for the Optima’s convenience.
 That $89.95 price tag is equivalent to just shy of $700 today.
-A new Nikon D3100 digital SLR with an 18-55 mm lens, a fine modern camera outfit, retails for about that.
+A new entry-level Nikon DSLR with its standard kit lens retails for far less than that.

 I took my Optima out on a blisteringly hot and bright day to a neighborhood near my home – a real neighborhood, the kind with tree-lined streets on a grid, sidewalks, little brick houses, and a small business district.
 Indianapolis used to have lots of neighborhoods like this, but few remain in this era of vinyl villages and big-box stores in the collar counties.
 I make my way to this neighborhood every time I want quality meats, for Kincaid’s is there.